victronenergy/dbus-fronius/README.md

 to the network, and acts as a gateway for modbus TCP communication.
 Each inverter has its own unit ID.
 The unit IDs are retrieved using the solar API.

-SMA sunny boy:
-SMA inverters mostly work.
-Some older inverters may not support power limiting.

-Solar Edge:
-* The SE2200H - SE6000H range (HD-wave) was specifically tested, though others
-  may work too.
-* The unit id is 126.
-* Only one concurrent TCP connection is allowed on port 502.
-Additional connections are rejected.
-* Some inverters publish only the Common model and the Inverter model.
-This is sufficient for basic operation, but does not support power limiting.
-* Some newer inverters may support limiting through SunSpec information model 704.

 Development & toolchain
 =====================

-To compile and run on a (linux) PC you will also need a QT SDK (version 4.8.x), including QT D-Bus support.
+To compile and run on a (linux) PC you will also need a QT SDK (version 6.6.x), including QT D-Bus support.
 Because you do not have access to the system D-Bus (unless you run as root or adjust the D-Bus configuration) you should start the fronius application with: 'dbus-fronius --dbus session' Note that QT for windows does not support D-Bus, so you cannot build a windows executable.